Traveling to Europe

 Any time of year is a great time to visit Europe.

-If you choose to visit over the summer then you can expect long sunny days, warm weather, and lots of people.
+If you choose to visit over the summer, you can generally expect long sunny days, warm weather, and lots of people.
 Summer falls within the busiest times to visit Europe.
 Which means you can expect lines and lots of tourists pretty much anywhere you go.

 Scandinavia and other countries towards the North will have cooler temperatures compared to the heat of the of the south.
 Visiting the north means you can enjoy extra long summer days due to their geographic locations.
 Seeing the midnight sun is one of the wonders of summer in the north.